mariaremote/RockPaperScissorsGame/README.md

 ## My Spin on this

-- added additional "Spock" that shows up randomly but can beat all others
+- added additional "Spock" that shows up randomly but can beat all
 - added a fade-out in the game history to only ever show up to the last 6 selections